We’re back to introduce you to Lukas Möller, one of our software developers and project managers.

 Uff, I do a lot of things!
 First, I love making music, and I play guitar and keyboard.
 Of course writing software is also a hobby.
 This means I am really blessed to have my hobby as a job.

 When I am not working for Logward I work on a handful of software projects.
 Apart from that, I simply love getting outside, bouldering, and watching films or series.
-I also love being creative with things such as 3D modeling, 3D printing, photography, and sometimes gaming.
+I also love being creative with things such as 3D modelling, 3D printing, photography, and sometimes gaming.

-Tell us more about your private projects!
+Tell us more about 3D-Modelling?

 For example, I am currently building an alarm clock with a custom design, display configuration and special light effects.
 I often build functional things like this for myself.
 Really anything and everything that comes to my mind.